18F/analytics.usa.gov/README.md

 #### API key

-The historical data downloads page of the site makes API calls (proxied through the site's NGINX server) which include an api.data.gov API key.
+The historical data downloads page of the site makes API calls (proxied through the site's NGINX server) to the DAP API (handled by the analytics-reporter-api application) which include an api.data.gov API key.
 This key is provided as configuration by CI during deployment and can be updated as needed in the CI deployment variables.

 ### Webpack Configuration